h8d13/CeleSun/README.md

 # CeleSun -  ΦLO-TIME

 CeleSun is a 24h clock based on a simple compass (an idea of my dad actually).

 We break it down into 15° equal parts (Also 22.5 to be fancy) and work from there.

+Built with GTK4 and libadwaita for a modern, native Linux experience.

 ---
 ![image](https://github.com/user-attachments/assets/b757cdfc-4c70-45fa-a0b6-55a876528ede)